Split absolutely irreducible integer-valued polynomials over discrete valuation domains

 where $S\subseteq R$ is a finite set, $R=\bigcup_{s\in S} (s+M^{n_s})$ and $(s+M^{n_s})\cap (t+M^{n_t})=\emptyset$ for $s\ne t$.
 We say the set $S$ is a \emph{set of representatives of $\P$}. \item The pair $(S,\P)$ where $\P$ is an $M$-adic partition and $S$ is a set of representatives is also called a \emph{pointed $M$-adic partition of $R$}. \end{enumerate} \end{definition}

-\begin{definition} Let $(R, M)$ be a discrete valuation domain with finite residue field.
-We call $S\subseteq R$ \emph{balanced} if, when we take for each $s\in S$ the minimal $n_s$ such that $s+M^{n_s}$ contains no other element of $S$, the resulting disjoint basic $M$-adic neighborhoods $s+M^{n_s}$ cover $R$.
-If there is more than one choice for $(R,M)$ we say \emph{$(R,M)$-balanced}. \end{definition}
+\begin{definition} Let $(R,M)$ be as in Convention~\ref{conventionRD}.
+We call $S\subseteq R$ \emph{$(R,M)$-balanced} if, when we take for each $s\in S$ the minimal $n_s$ such that $s+M^{n_s}$ contains no other element of $S$, the resulting disjoint basic $M$-adic neighborhoods $s+M^{n_s}$ cover $R$.
+If $R$ and $M$ are understood we just say \emph{balanced} for $(R,M)$-balanced. \end{definition}

-\begin{remark} Note that the set of representatives $S$ of a pointed $M$-adic partition $\PS$ is a balanced set; and conversely, that for each balanced set $S$ the maximal basic $M$-adic neighborhoods $s+M^{n_s}$ disjoint from the remaining elements of $S$, together with $S$ as a system of representatives, constitute a pointed $M$-adic partition of $R$. \end{remark}
+\begin{remark} Note that the set of representatives $S$ of a pointed $M$-adic partition $\PS$ is a balanced set; and conversely, that for each balanced set $S$ the maximal basic $M$-adic neighborhoods $s+M^{n_s}$ disjoint from the remaining elements of $S$, together with $S$ as a system of representatives, constitute a pointed $M$-adic partition of $R$.

+The blocks of an $M$-adic partition can be visualized as the leaves of a $q$-adic tree where $q = |R/M|$.
+We obtain a balanced set by choosing one representative for each block.
+For example, Figure~\ref{fig:tree} shows the tree corresponding to the balanced set $\{0,3,6,15,24,1, 2,11,20,47,128,209,74,5,8\}$ in $\Z$ localized at~$3$. \end{remark}

 Clearly not every finite set is balanced.
-Nonetheless, as the next lemma states, it is possible for every finite subset $S\subseteq R$ to find positive integers $n_s$ for $s\in S$ such that $\P_S = \left\{ s + M^{n_s} \mid s\in S \right\}$ is an $M$-adic partition of $R$.
-It may happen that $s +M^{n_s} = t + M^{n_t}$ for $s$, $t\in S$ with $s\neq t$.
-Therefore $S$ is not necessarily a set of representatives of $\P_S$.
-However, once the existence of $\P_S$ is shown, we have also established that every finite set $S$ contains a balanced set $S'$ representing the same $M$-adic partition.
-This plays a crucial role later-on in the proof of Theorem~\ref{characterization_thm}.
+We can, nevertheless, extend the argument of Remark~\ref{remark:balanced-partition} to associate a unique $M$-adic partition to every finite subset $S$ of $R$ in such a way that $S$ contains a balanced subset associated to the same partition.